Hib vaccine: Conjugate vaccine

 There are currently three types of conjugate vaccine, utilizing different carrier proteins for the conjugation process: inactivated tetanospasmin (also called tetanus toxoid); mutant diphtheria protein; and meningococcal group B outer membrane protein.
+The Hib vaccine using a meningococcal outer membrane carrier protein has unique immunostimulatory properties, eliciting an anticapsular response to a single injection given to infants as young as 2 months of age.
+In contrast, Hib conjugate vaccines using other protein carriers require two or three injections to reliably elicit anticapsular antibody responses in infants less than six months of age.

 Combination vaccines

 Multiple combinations of Hib and other vaccines have been licensed in the United States, reducing the number of injections necessary to vaccinate a child.
-Hib vaccine combined with diphtheria-tetanus-pertussis–polio vaccines and hepatitis B vaccines are available in the United States.
+Hib vaccines combined with diphtheria-tetanus-pertussis–polio vaccines and hepatitis B vaccines are available in the United States.
 The World Health Organization (WHO) has certified several Hib vaccine combinations, including a pentavalent diphtheria-pertussis-tetanus-hepatitis B-Hib, for use in developing countries.
-There is not yet sufficient evidence on how effective this combined pentavalent vaccine is in relation to the individual vaccines.
+There is not yet sufficient evidence on how effective this combined pentavalent vaccine is compared to the individual vaccines.